 - Communication skills

-Thus, from the above skills, you can very clearly get the idea that an HR administrator’s role is more of a management and organizational role.
+Thus, from the above skills, you get the idea that an HR administrator’s role is more of a management, administrative and organizational role.

 - HR generalist